reema0814/MLOpsTemplate/src/workshop/documents/part_1.md

 2. Discuss in your team why a monolithic code structure is a challenge to a scalable and repeatable ML development process?
     > Note: Now observe how the monolithic notebook was refactored into a feature/data engineering module, a ML training module and a model validation module so that they can be developed and run independently.

 3. Go to the workshop folder.
+(Skip this step if you are already in the workshop folder from previous task)
     > Action Items: Run the following code snippet.
     ```bash
     cd src/workshop